dchigarev/modin_perf_examples/docs/_posts/2024-07-18-Run-your-pandas-workloads-on-cluster.md

 ### Running script on pandas

-To run this workload, I chose a t3.2xlarge instance, which has 32GB of RAM and can hold the whole data in memory.
-However when processing the script, Pandas encounters an Out of Memory (OOM) error on the t3.2xlarge instance and crashed because the processing dataframe required more memory than a single node could provide.
+To run this workload, I chose a t3.2xlarge instance with 32GB of RAM, enough to hold all the data in memory.
+However, when processing the script, Pandas encountered an Out of Memory (OOM) error and crashed because the processing dataframe required more memory than a single node could provide.
 The original data fit into memory, but the additional memory needed during processing caused the issue.
-Since a single node was insufficient for the workload, the options were to scale the system either horizontally (using multiple nodes) or vertically (using a more powerful machine).
-Because Pandas operates only on a single node, horizontal scaling isn't an option.
-However, Modin on Ray can achieve this by distributing the workload across multiple nodes.
+Since a single node was insufficient for the workload, we had two options: scale horizontally (using multiple nodes) or vertically (using a more powerful machine).
+Pandas, limited to a single node, can't scale horizontally.
+Fortunately, Modin on Ray can distribute the workload across multiple nodes, making horizontal scaling possible.

 ### Prerequisites

-The seamlessness of Modin allows you to execute the same code as your Pandas code on a cluster.
-You can easily submit the python script as a Ray job to a Ray cluster.
-However, prerequisites include:
+Modin makes it a breeze to run your existing Pandas code on a cluster with minimal changes.
+You can simply submit your Python script as a Ray job to a Ray cluster.
+Just keep in mind a couple of prerequisites:

-1. A Ray cluster must be set up.
+1. You need to have a Ray cluster up and running.
-2. The dataset must be available on all nodes in the cluster.
+2. The dataset must be available(not just accessible) on all nodes in the cluster.

 #### Setting Up Ray Cluster and Distributing the Dataset

-There are multiple ways to spawn a Ray cluster.
-You can have your on-premise Ray cluster, or an easy alternative is to set up a cluster in AWS using tools such as [KubeRay](https://github.com/ray-project/kuberay/tree/master/helm-chart/ray-cluster).
-In my configuration, I used [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) that download and prepare data on all nodes of the Ray cluster, satisfying both prerequisites.
+There are several ways to set up a Ray cluster.
+You can opt for an on-premise setup or take the easier route of configuring a cluster in AWS using tools like [KubeRay](https://github.com/ray-project/kuberay/tree/master/helm-chart/ray-cluster).
+In my configuration, I used [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to download and prepare data on all nodes of the Ray cluster, ensuring that both prerequisites are effectively met.

 Once the Ray cluster is up and running, set the RAY_ADDRESS environment variable to the Ray dashboard URL on your client machine.
 ```bash